Braganov/HolbyDoc/HolbyDoc_Stage1_Report_EN.md

 **Reasons for Selection:**
 - Direct utility: addresses a real need for Holberton School students
-- Technical feasibility: implementation possible with HTML/CSS/JS, Flask or Django, Markdown, NoSQL database
+- Technical feasibility: implementation possible with HTML/CSS/JS, Flask or Django, Markdown, SQLAlchemy database
 - Strong connection to the current training program
 - Scalability: possibility to add advanced search, community contributions, tagging, etc.
 - Potential impact: reusable tool for other cohorts and campuses